MooseEagleShark/LoganTMeyerResume/README.md

 Here are the challenge requirements from his blogpost at: https://forrestbrazeal.com/2020/04/23/the-cloud-resume-challenge/

-You are currently at the repo for the static website side and here is a link to my backend repo for this:https://github.com/MooseEagleShark/Resume-Backend_AWS-SAM
+You are currently at the repo for the static website side and here is a link to my backend repo for the project:https://github.com/MooseEagleShark/Resume-Backend_AWS-SAM

 "Now the important conditions: